Short positions will have a borrow interest/fee associated with them.

 For example, you sell XYZ on Monday, and you close the position on Tuesday.
 Borrow interest would start to be charged upon Wednesday's settlement date (T+2).
 Interest would cease to be charged on Thursday, the settlement date (T+2) of the buy-to-cover order.

-Clients holding short stock positions (including short positions resulting from option assignments or exercises) are at risk of having these positions bought-in and closed out by us, oftentimes with little or no advance notice.
-This isrisk which is inherent in short selling and generally outside the control of the client.
-“Buy-ins” are conducted in accordance with regulatory rules that dictate how and when buy-ins are conducted.
+Clients holding short stock positions (including short positions resulting from option assignments or exercises) are at risk of having these positions bought-in and closed out by us, with no advance notice.
+This is a risk which is inherent in short selling and generally outside the control of the client.
+“Buy-ins” are conducted in accordance with regulatory rules that dictate how and when buy-ins are processed.

 While similar in their effect, the term “buy-in” refers to an action taken by a third party and a “close-out” refers to an action taken by us.
 These actions typically result from one of three events: